Database lookup on the schema

 General information about schema lookups

 - Schema lookups are performed on-the-fly.
 Data does not get synchronized like a dropdown menu.

-After performing a lookup, users can still modify any of the retrieved values.
-The system will not verify if the values match the original data record and it will not update those values when the record is modified in the external database.
+- After performing a lookup, users can still modify any of the retrieved values.
+The system does not verify if the values match the original data record and it will not update those values when the record is modified in the external database.

-When creating metadata fields for the schema that is using database lookups, any type of metadata field can be used (text, number, drop down list) as long as it matches the format of the lookup column.
-For example, if you have a number type metadata field mapped to a lookup column that uses letters then the lookup functionality will not work.
-In this case, using a text field for most metadata fields will work best as it accepts any letter or number combination.
+- When creating metadata fields for the schema that is using database lookups, any type of metadata field can be used (text, number, drop down list) as long as it matches the format of the lookup column.
+For example, if you have a number type metadata field mapped to a lookup column that uses letters then the lookup functionality does not work.
+In this case, using a text field for most metadata fields works best as it accepts any letter or number combination.

 To configure database lookup for the schema